Canonical Lifts in Multisymplectic De Donder-Weyl Hamiltonian Field Theories: Canonical lifts on the multimomentum bundles

-\begin{remark} {\rm It is important to point out that the existence of a unique Hamiltonian vector field associated with the $(m-1)$-form $\Gamma_\xi$ is assured as a consequence of the assumption that $\xi_E$ is a $\pi$-projectable vector field; this is also evident from the above calculations in local coordinates. } \end{remark}
+\begin{remark} {\rm It is important to point out that the existence of a unique Hamiltonian vector field associated with the $(m-1)$-form $\Gamma_\xi$ is assured as a consequence of the assumption that $\xi_E$ is a $\pi$-projectable vector field; this is also shown in the above calculations in local coordinates. } \end{remark}